andersonjonathan/TDDD23/README.md

 # TDDD23
-This is the awesome game I made, Jesper might have helped somewhat...
+This is the awesome game I made, Jesper might have helped somewhat...  ...but he is mostly a slacker.